Representing the language of a topos as quotient of the category of spans: Abstract

 \section{Abstract}

 We use quotients of span categories to introduce the language of a topos.
-We also study the logical relations and the quotients of span categories derived from them.
+We also introduce the notion of logical relation and study the quotients of span categories derived from them.
 As an application we show that the category of Boolean toposes is a reflective subcategory of the category of toposes, when the morphisms are logical functors.